Global Europe - Problems and Perspectives

 The United States and the Democratic Transition in Spain, 1975-82

 The transition to democracy in Spain after General Franco's death on 20 November 1975 is widely recognized as one of the proudest moments in Spanish national history.
 Historians, sociologists and political scientists have contributed equally to a thorough understanding of this defining event.
 Yet for a number of good reasons their main focus has been on Spanish domestic issues rather than on external forces and their significance for the democratization of Spain.
-However, in recent years the international dimension of the transition period has gained new interest as a separate field of investigation.
-In this monograph I discuss the role and the importance of the United States for the process of democratic change in Spain.
+However, in recent years the international dimension of the transition period 1975-1982 has gained new interest as a separate field of investigation.
+My paper (based on a forthcoming monograph) is very much in line with this new trend, as it discusses the role and the importance of the United States for the process of democratic change in Spain.